Clueless-Community/collegeAPI/README.md

 ## Endpoints

-http://127.0.0.1:8000/engineeringColleges - This endpoint will return the list of all the engineering colleges in India with their city and state mentioned in JSON format.
+**GET** `/engineeringColleges`

-Output :
+This endpoint will return the list of all the engineering colleges in India with their city and state mentioned in JSON format as the output as shown :

 ```js
 [
     {